isc-psulin/pyiris-iceberg/README.md

    1. sqlite3 /tmp/iceberg/test.db < data/titanic.sql

 __CLI command examples__
-There are just a few commands using the CLI, irice:
+There are just a few commands using the CLI, irice - list_tables, initial_table_sync, update_table, purge_table

 ```bash
 # Lists all the tables in the Iceberg catalog